Human rights in Finland: LGBT rights

-Finland practices forced sterilization for people who have undergone sex reassignment therapy.
-Changing one's legal gender is only possible when a mental disorder is diagnosed and is not available for minors.
+On 1 February 2023 the Parliament of Finland passed a law which removed the requirement of sterilization and a psychiatric diagnosis for transgender people who wished to legally change their gender.
+On March 3, 2023, president Sauli Niinistö ratified the new legislation and it went into effect on April 3 the same year.

 Freedom of religion

 Freedom of religion is secured by the constitution, yet for example the membership of a religious community of children under the age of 18 is still designated by their parents, thus, according to some organizations, restricting freedom of religion of children.

-Children cannot choose whether they study their religion or ethics (elämänkatsomustieto), rather it is determined either by whether the child belongs to a religious community or not or, in some cases, by their parents.
+Children cannot choose whether they study their religion or ethics (elämänkatsomustieto), rather it is determined either by whether the child belongs to a religious community or not and, in some cases, by their parents.

 Those who don't belong to a religious community can choose to study religion voluntarily, whereas those who belong to one can't choose between the two options (nor leave the religious community without parents' permission) and are forced to study religion.
 Even though the teaching of religion in schools is de jure non-confessional, the Freedom of Thought report states that it "is substantively biased or borderline confessional".

 The church and the state aren't fully separated, and according to Humanists International and the Freethinkers' Association, it creates problems with the neutrality of the state regarding religions.

 In 2020, the head of the Evangelical Lutheran Mission Diocese of Finland was investigated by the Prosecutor General of Finland and summoned to testify by the Helsinki Police Department for being “suspected of being guilty of incitement to hatred against a group" for placing a small booklet on a website and distributing it through the church.
 The booklet summarized traditionalist doctrine on sexual matters.

 Military and civilian service

 Finnish male citizens undergo compulsory military service.
 Civilian service was 13 months in duration whereas conscripts, such as conscript officers, non-commissioned officers and certain specialists such as certain vehicle operators served only 12 months.
 The average duration of service in the army is eight months.
-The inequity was justified by the hours of work performed by each group.
+The Finnish Ministry of Economic Affairs and Employment justified the inequity by the hours of work performed by each group.
 In 2008, the duration of civilian service was changed to 12 months.
 Because it remains longer than the minimum time spent in military service, Amnesty International views it as a punitive measure.
 In addition, those conscientious objectors that refuse civilian service are sent to prison.
 According to Amnesty, they are prisoners of conscience.